PrakashDahal/prakashdahal.github.io/content/blogs/documentation/markdown.md

 `[input format] ==reader ==> [Pandoc AST] == writer==> [output format]`

-If you want to know more about the architecture, <a href="https://pandoc.org/using-the-pandoc-api.html" target="_blank">Check Official Doc</a>
+If you want to know more about the architecture, <a href="https://pandoc.org/using-the-pandoc-api.html" target="_blank">Check Official Documentation</a>

 ---

 ## Obsidian

 Obsidian is a popular note-taking and knowledge management application.
-It usages markdown.
-It has some cool features that I like most are: `Bidirectional Linking`, `Graphical View` and `Community Plugins`.
+It has some cool features like: `Bidirectional Linking`, `Graphical View` and `Community Plugins`.

 <a href="https://obsidian.md/" target="_blank">Click Here</a> explore more about Obsidian.